prestodb/presto-yarn/README.md

 See http://slider.incubator.apache.org/docs/configuration/resources.html#logagg for details.

 Presto logs will be available under the standard Presto data directory location.
-By default it is /var/presto/data/var/log directory where /var/presto/data is the default data directory configured in Slider appConfig.json.
-You can find both server.log and http-request.log files here.
+By default it is ``/var/presto/data/var/log`` directory where ``/var/presto/data`` is the default data directory configured in Slider ``appConfig.json``.
+You can find both ``server.log`` and ``http-request.log`` files here.
 Please note that log rotation of these Presto log files will have to be manually enabled (for eg: using http://linuxcommand.org/man_pages/logrotate8.html)

 # Links